#publicsector (23 results)

 Council of Europe creates rules for Artificial Intelligence

-Not only the EU but also the Council of Europe – an international organization based in Strasbourg – plans to regulate Artificial Intelligence (AI).
-To this end, it is currently negotiating a Convention on AI.
-In this explainer, we show what this is all about, why it is relevant to you and what the next steps are.
+Not only the EU but also the Council of Europe – an international organization based in Strasbourg – is setting rules on Artificial Intelligence (AI).
+In this explainer on its Convention on AI, we show what this is all about, why it is relevant to you and what the next steps are.

 Joint Statement ahead of negotiations on legal framework on AI in the Council of Europe